 In addition to the leadership domains of knowledge and learning considered as world class by the profession, the Masters Program contains the learning of the Florida Leadership Standards, Competencies, and Skills which are measured through the FELE.
 It also complies with knowledge requirements specified by NCATE and ISLCC Standards.
 Students who complete this program are prepared to sit for the FELE examination, and those opting for certification must pass the exam in order to graduate.
-Students who do not want Level 1 Certification will have different internship requirements.

 Applicants must hold a Bachelor’s Degree from an accredited college or university, achieve a minimum GPA of 2.5 in upper division undergraduate courses and complete the GRE (no minimum sub-score requirement).
 Additional program requirements can be found at this Graduate College site page.

 As a part of the admissions process, prospective students must apply on-line to FAU through the Graduate Admissions Office and follow the admissions process described on the Graduate College website.
 Additionally, candidates for admissions must submit to the EDL an essay that identifies the candidate’s career goals and how the Masters program will enable them to meet these goals, a professional resume, and two letters of reference.
-For those students wanting Level 1Certification, a Letter of Commitment from a school principal who is willing to sponsor the student for three semesters of internship must be submitted.
+For those students wanting Level 1Certification, a Letter of Commitment from a school principal who is willing to sponsor the student for three semesters of internship must be submitted (Form).
 For specific EDL forms, please access them on the EDL website.

 The School Leaders Masters Program is built on the COE's Conceptual Framework and the four major domains that the EDL requires for leadership learning; Leadership Foundations, Research Foundations, Professional Knowledge, and Experiential Learning.
 It is centered on providing effective leadership in areas of research, service and teaching at the local, state, national and international levels.
 In agreement with the framework, EDL believes that learning in the four domains of Leadership Foundations, Research Foundations, Professional Knowledge, and Experiential Learning will develop informed, capable, ethical and reflective decision making professionals.
 Students successfully completing the Masters Degree will have mastered the subject matter needed for the profession and understand the need to engage in lifelong learning to maintain effectiveness in a changing environment.